 About the toolbox RTB9.10

-The ninth release of the Toolbox represents over twenty years of development and a substantial level of maturity.
+The Toolbox represents over twenty years of development and a substantial level of maturity.
 This version supports Professor Corke’s book, Robotics, Vision and Control and captures a large number of the changes and extensions generated over the last two years.

 The Toolbox provides many functions that are useful for studying and simulating classical arm-type robotics, such as kinematics, dynamics, and trajectory generation.
 The Toolbox is based on a general method of representing the kinematics and dynamics of serial-link manipulators.

 These parameters are encapsulated in MATLAB® objects.
 Robot objects can be created for any serial-link manipulator and a number of examples are provided for well-known robots, such as the Puma 560 and the Stanford arm.
 The Toolbox also provides functions for manipulating and converting between datatypes, such as vectors, homogeneous transformations, and unit-quaternions, which are necessary to represent 3-dimensional position and orientation.